hardow2011/shoe-sensei/README.md

 1. [Model Tests](https://github.com/hardow2011/shoe-sensei/tree/main/test/models) to ensure the models logic and functions work as intended.

 2. [System Tests](https://github.com/hardow2011/shoe-sensei/tree/main/test/system) tverify the interaction with the system from the end user perspective.

+## Deployment and Storage

+The web app, database and cache store are being held in [Render](https://render.com/).
+The Active Storage images and stored in an AWS S3 bucket.

+The production variables are stored in the credential files.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->